kuzzleio/documentation/src/api/1/notifications/index.md

 ---
 layout: full.html.hbs
 algolia: true
-title: Push Notifications
+title: Real-time Notifications
 order: 500
 ---

-# Push Notifications
+# Real-time Notifications

-Clients can [subscribe]({{ site_base_path }}api/1/controller-realtime/subscribe) to documents, messages and events, in order to receive a push notification whenever a change occurs matching the subscription scope.
+Clients can [subscribe]({{ site_base_path }}api/1/controller-realtime/subscribe) to documents, messages and events, in order to receive a notification whenever a change occurs matching the subscription scope.

 ---